• Home

 Related article: Click here to read my 1 day guide to Osaka!

-How to get to Nara from Kyoto
+How to get from Kyoto to Nara

 Kinkaku-ji in Kyoto Japan